RobertDober/Earsuite/README.md

 That is `specs/<spec_type>/<github_name>`  where `<spec_type>` can be `Markdown` or `Code`

-From now on we will refer to these as `<Your Dirs>`.
+Once you have deposited your Markdown and/or Elixir files you can run the mix task `mix make_specs <github_name>` to generate a set of html files.

-Once you have deposited your Markdown and/or Elixir files you can run the mix task `mix make_specs <Your Dirs>` to generate a set of html files.
+**N.B.** Do not run the task on ELixir files you do not trust.
+See [for details](#how-docstrings-are-extracted).

 Make sure that `mix test` still passes, if that is not the case, please open an issue for it (in `Earsuite`).